 What is Fentanyl Doing to Your Body?

 Fentanyl is, first and foremost, dangerous because it is an addictive opioid.
-Just like heroin, morphine, or other prescription painkillers, fentanyl can lead to addiction and overdose.
+Just like heroin, Opioid Pain Medication, or other prescription painkillers, fentanyl can lead to addiction and overdose.

 Additionally, fentanyl can be more dangerous than similar drugs.
 It is so powerful and potent that it is incredibly easy to overdose on.
 The difference between a medication dose and a fatal dose is minuscule.
 Physicians are trained to properly dose based on potency, but fentanyl users aren’t.